ibm-cloud-docs/cis/cis-cli-plugin.md

         - `period` : The period of time to consider (in seconds) when evaluating the request rate.
 Valid values are `10`, `60`, `120`, `300`, `600`, and `3600`.
         - `requests_to_origin` : Apply the rate limiting to cached assets or not.
         - `mitigation_timeout` : The rate limiting rule applies the rule action to further requests for the period of time.
 Valid values are `0`, `10`, `60`, `120`, `300`, `600`, `3600`, and `86400`.
-        - `counting_expression` : Defines the criteria used for determining the request rate.
+        - `counting_expression` : Defines the criteria that are used for determining the request rate.
       - `action` : Action to perform when the rate that is specified in the rule is reached.
 Valid values are `block`, `challenge`, `js_challenge`, `managed_challenge`, and `log`.

    - The optional fields are `description`, `action_parameters`, `enabled`.